Shubham-Diwadkar/Java-Programming/README.md

 ### HelloWorld.java File

-This file shows a simple program that prints Hello World.
+This Java program prints the message "Hello, World!" to the console.

 **What is done in the program?**
 - We created a class `HelloWorld`